PedroHang/PedroHang/README.md

 **`Data Science`**`Quality Assurance Analyst`

-Hello!
-I am Pedro, <b>QA Analyst</b> and <b>Performance Tester</b> with over 1 year of solid experience in ensuring the reliability, scalability, and performance of software applications.
-Additionally, I bring over 2 years of experience developing front-end applications for mobile and web platforms, along with Python development.
-I've worked with agile teams to ensure smooth project delivery.
+Professional adept at enhancing processes within Agile environments.
+Broad knowledge in the QA field, such as: Performance Testing, Automation testing and Data Analysis for Testing.
+Proficient in Python and JavaScript (Node.js), with experience in React and Flutter for web/mobile development and libraries such as Pandas, MatplotLib and Scikit-Learn for Data Analysis and Modelling.
+Strong theorical foundation in DevOps, CI/CD, and a history of collaborating across International teams for holistic tech and management solutions.

-I am genuinely <b>passionate about Technology</b>, AI, and latest market trends for Testing.
+I am genuinely <b>passionate about Technology</b>, AI, and latest market trends for the DS.
 With a curious and analytical mindset, I pay close attention to detail and am always seeking new ways to enhance my learning techniques.

    <p align="left">